iliuta/ftms/README.md

 By chance, the rowing machine supports FTMS protocol.

-I also have a Zwift Hub trainer and it's easier to play with it than with the rowing machine because it doesn't go in standby mode after a few minutes of inactivity.
+I also have a Zwift Hub indoor bike trainer and it's easier to play with it than with the rowing machine because it doesn't go in standby mode after a few minutes of inactivity.

 I was looking for a way to learn Flutter and this seemed like a good project to start with.